lsyaseen/KTAB/KTAB/kutils/README.md

 of some of the utility functions.

 The INSTALL  target for kutils will install it into  C:/local for Windows and /usr/local for Linux.
- In fact, the CMake files of KTAB expect all the libraries to be in C:/local for Windows: fltk, kmodel, sqlite, tinyxml, kutil.
+ In fact, the CMake files of KTAB expect all the libraries to be in C:/local for Windows: easyloggingpp, kmodel, sqlite, tinyxml, kutil.
 Under Linux, the kutils, kmodel files will be installed to /usr/local.
 There is no need to modify your PATH under either Linux or Windows.

 The demonstration program provides a help menu, as follows: